sarinashakya/CAPTIONARY-Generating-Image-Descriptions-With-RESNET-AND-LSTM/README.md

 4. The trained model can generate captions for new images.

 ## About

-- Sample images are included for demonstration purposes.

 - The full dataset can be downloaded from the link above.